 Introduction

-Firefighting is a hazardous occupation, where firefighters are constantly exposed to harmful chemicals, fumes, and severe temperatures.
+Firefighting is a hazardous occupation, where firefighters are constantly exposed to harmful chemicals, fumes, and extremes temperatures and temperature fluctuations.
 They routinely function in oxygen-deprived envi- ronments, which require the use of breathing apparatus and heavy insulated personal protective equipment (Smith et al., 2013; Smith et al., 2016; Smith et al., 2020).
-These stressful situations and while wearing their protective equipment place a tremendous load on the cardiovascular system, and, con- sequently, nearly 50% of firefighter mortalities are related to sudden cardiac death (SCD) (Smith et al., 2013; Smith et al., 2016; Yang et al., 2013).
+These stressful situations and while wearing their protective equipment place a tremendous load on the cardiovascular system, and, con- sequently, nearly 50% of firefighter on-duty mortalities are related to sudden cardiac death (SCD) (Smith et al., 2013; Smith et al., 2016; Yang et al., 2013).
 The prevalence of multiple coro- nary artery disease (CAD) risk factors, particularly obesity, diabetes, hypertension and age, significantly increase the risk of SCD (Smith et al., 2013; von Koenig Soares et al., 2020; Yang et al., 2013).
 Obesity and age are well-known risk factors of CAD, which augment the development of other modifiable CAD risk factors (Smith et al., 2013; von Koenig Soares et al., 2020).

-Healthy dietary practices, behavioural modification and regu- lar exercise have been recommended, by previous researchers, to reduce the incidence of obesity in firefighters, as well as the onset and development of other CAD risk factors (Farioli et al., 2014; Smith et al., 2012a; Smith et al., 2019; Soteriades et al., 2011).
+Healthy dietary practices, behavioural modifications and regu- lar exercise have been recommended by previous researchers, to reduce the incidence of obesity in firefighters, as well as the onset and development of other CAD risk factors (Farioli et al., 2014; Smith et al., 2012a; Smith et al., 2019; Soteriades et al., 2011).
 However, age is a non-modifiable risk factor and has been associated with the development of obesity, hypertension, dyslipidemia and diabetes.
 The age- related increases in risk are due to hormonal changes, elastic- ity of arteries, disrupted cholesterol synthesis and increasing insulin resistance (Choi et al., 2016a; Choi et al., 2016b; Martin et al., 2019; Soteriades et al., 2003; Soteriades et al., 2008).
-The development and progression of CAD are compounded by the duties related to firefighting, particularly the erratic work schedules, irregular sleep-wake cycles and exposure to haz- ardous chemicals and fumes (Navarro et al., 2019; Reinberg et al., 2017; Riedel et al., 2019).
+The development and progression of CAD are compounded by the duties related to firefighting, particularly the erratic work schedules, irregular sleep-wake cycles and exposure to haz- arduous chemicals and fumes (Navarro et al., 2019; Reinberg et al., 2017; Riedel et al., 2019).
 Furthermore, males and spe- cific ethnic groups have been known to be particularly predis- posed to developing certain risk factors, such as hypertension, diabetes and dyslipidemia in firefighters, globally and also in South Africa (Choi et al., 2016a; Choi et al., 2016b; Choi et al., 2016c; Ras & Leach, 2021; van Zyl et al., 2012).
 Our pre- vious study, conducted on the same population, indicated that increasing CAD risk factor prevalence was significantly related to age, obesity and gender in firefighters (Ras & Leach, 2021).
 Therefore, this study aimed to predict CAD risk in this population of firefighters, particularly in relation to gender and ethnicity.

 Methods